gofore/aws-training/docs/01-introduction-to-aws/slides.md

 ## Cloudformation

+Create resources from a template.
+The collection of created resources is called a *stack*.

+Enables versioning of infrastructure.

+--

 <pre><code data-trim="" class="json">
 {
-  "AWSTemplateFormatVersion" : "2010-09-09",
+  "AWSTemplateFormatVersion": "2010-09-09",
-  "Description" : "Example cloudformation template", "Parameters" : {Set of parameters that must be given when creating a stack from this template}, "Mappings" : {Set of helper mappings},
-  "Conditions" : {Set of conditions},
-  "Resources" : {Set of resources to be created}, "Outputs" : {Set of outputs variables}
+  "Description": "Structure of a cloudformation template",

+  "Mappings": { ...Set of helper mappings... }, "Conditions": { ...Set of conditions... },

+  "Parameters": { ...Set of parameters given when creating the stack... }, "Resources": { ...Set of resources to be created... }, "Outputs": { ...Set of outputs variables... }
 }
 </code></pre>